Zabi82/flink-iceberg/README.md

 ```

 27) Let's perform time travel queries.
 Note down the different snapshot created time from the previous step which will be in UTC format.
-convert any of the snapshot created time to epoch time in milliseconds.
-[Epoch Converter](https://www.epochconverter.com) and substitute that time in the
+convert any of the snapshot created time to epoch time in milliseconds using [Epoch Converter](https://www.epochconverter.com) and substitute that time in the
 as-of-timestamp field in the below query.
 This would show only the data present as of that time in the iceberg table

 ```